MAMEM/GazeTheWeb/Browse/README.md

 5. If prototype (probably not) should be built too, one has to include its subdirectory in the main CMakeLists, line 532.
 6. Create a build folder somewhere and execute CMake to generate a project, which can be compiled.
 7. Compile the project (with Visual Studio under Windows and make under Linux)
+8. When starting the program you can use the voice command mode using the "`--voice-input`" commandline argument.

 ## Notes
 This project uses the _Chromium Embedded Framework_.
 Please visit https://bitbucket.org/chromiumembedded/cef for more information about that project!